 When people think of Kung Fu, the first thing that comes to mind are most likely the images of impressive and elegant moves.
-Forms or taolu (套路) in Chinese are a series of moves which are combined so they can be practiced as a continuous set, basically like a piece of choreography.
+Taolu (套路) in Chinese or form are a series of moves which are combined so they can be practiced as a continuous set, basically like a piece of choreography.
 Forms were originally intended to preserve the lineage of a particular style or school, but there are many more theories about why they are what they are.

 Hiding in plain sight